PTSD (Post-Traumatic Stress Disorder) is a complex anxiety disorder that usually occurs after some type of extreme, traumatic event.

 Before I even had time to fully formulate my escape plan, the ongoing screams and another gunshot made me realize that the building had not collapsed.
 This must be a terrorist attack, a robbery or something else.

 I had to do something else fast.
 My fight-or-flight response fully kicked in and I was shaking, breathless and terrified.
 Thank God my hand was suddenly grabbed by one of the employees of the mall telling me she knew a perfect spot to hide.
 I remember a room full of boxes and empty cartons which I later realized was a store.
 We hid under an old table behind the boxes.
-This room had signs that stated ‘authorized personnel only’ and weirdly I was actually worrying if I was authorized to be in there.
+The room had signs that stated ‘authorized personnel only’ and weirdly I was actually worrying if I was authorized to be in there.

 We were gently led out of the room.
 Walking past the dead customers and dead cashiers was even more traumatizing.
 These are the images that I have lived with ever since and they have become part of my daily life to date.